 If you would like a faster option, take the Cross Country train headed to Glasgow and get off the train at Alnmouth station.
 Then either take a taxi or the X18 bus from Alnmouth station to Alnwick, which is about 4 miles.
 This way takes a little more than an hour.

 If you take the train or one of the buses from Newcastle to Alnwick Castle you can save 20% discount on Castle only tickets!
 Click here for more information.

 Edinburgh to Alnwick Castle

 If you don’t want to deal with public transportation on your own, check out this tour to Alnwick Castle from Edinburgh.
-It also takes you to Kelso and Melrose, historic towns in the Scottish Borders, with Abbeys that are in ruins.
-On the way back, there is a stop in Berwick-upon-Tweed which is a lovely walled town with a fascinating history.
 Note that with this tour from Edinburgh you won’t get the whole day to spend at Alnwick Castle and admission to the Castle is not included in the tour price.
-Still, you won’t have to worry about transportation and you also get to see another part of Scotland.
+Still, you won’t have to worry about transportation and you also get to see another part of Scotland and more of Northumberland.

 London to Alnwick Castle